Quick Answer

 - Great for back pain relief

-- Safe for most pregnancies
+- Suitable for most uncomplicated pregnancies

 Stationary Cycling